 Our History

-In December 1999, Rita Bocher gathered fourteen interested people together at the Central Moravian Church in Bethlehem, Pennsylvania (where else?), to explore the possibility of a crèche organization in the United States.
-Present at the exploratory meeting were: Rita and Bud Bocher (Wynnewood PA); Jay Bullock (Columbia MD); Julie and Dave Colflesh (Folsom PA); Karl Fluck (Bethlehem PA); Mary and Frank Herzel (Harrisburg PA); Roy Ledbetter (St. Louis MO); Rev. Carol Reifinger (Bethlehem PA); Brother Bob Reinke (Hoboken NJ); Rev. Johann Roten (Dayton OH); Mike Whalen (Clinton Township MI); and the late Marjorie Yefchak (Dayton OH).
+Having received the newsletter for three years, Father Roten suggested the idea of forming a Friends of the Creche society.
+After some gentle prodding, Rita called an exploratory meeting for a creche society in December, 1999, in Bethlehem (where else?), Pennsylvania.
+Fourteen interested people together at the Central Moravian Church to explore the possibility of a crèche organization in the United States.
+Present at the exploratory meeting were: Rita and Bud Bocher (Wynnewood, PA); Jay Bullock (Columbia, MD); Julie and Dave Colflesh (Folsom, PA); Karl Fluck (Bethlehem, PA); Mary and Frank Herzel (Harrisburg, PA); Roy Ledbetter (St. Louis, MO); the Rev. Carol Reifinger (Bethlehem, PA); Brother Bob Reinke (Hoboken, NJ); the Rev. Johann Roten (Dayton, OH); Mike Whalen (Clinton Township, MI); and Marjorie Yefchak (Dayton, OH).

 At this initial meeting it was decided that a national creche society would indeed be a viable concept.
 The group accepted the written organizational goals suggested by Jim Govan, who was unable to attend the meeting.
 A Steering Committee, headed by Jim Govan, was appointed to work out the details of founding Friends of the Crèche.